 Below we've collected 16 rewarding ideas that'll provide a sense of engagement, dignity, and fun.

 Long seen purely as play or escapism, the scientific community has shown increased interest in video games' benefit to our physical and mental health.
 Gaming can help stave off mild cognitive impairment or even help prevent the likes of Alzheimer's.
-Grabbing an old console or iPad and a few games can help a senior engage with a colorful world in seconds.
+Grabbing an old console or iPad and a few games like anagram solver challenges or scramble words puzzles can help a senior engage with a colorful world in seconds.
+Additionally, word-solving apps like words with friends cheat will unlock challenging plays and keep them motivated.

 Music is an international language, and despite the consistent changes in sound, technology, style, and genre, it's something that we can all relate to, regardless of age.
 Music therapy has been a method of treating issues like depression, anxiety, and Alzheimer's for some time.
 Listening to music from an individual's past has been shown to improve cognitive function, memory, communication skills, and general mood.